staticBytess/Pico-RC-Car/README.md

-Welcome to the RC-Car-Pico project!
+Welcome to the RC Car Pico project!
 This project was completed in 2023, but I am now just posting it to github a year later.
 Here is what the final model looks like:

 ![](https://staticbytess.github.io/assets/rcCar/finalBuild.jpg)